aunetx/deezer-linux/README.md

 make build_7z
 ```

+Note that you don't need to call `make install_deps` everytime you start a build, but you need to call it at least once.
 Everything should be generated in `artifacts/x64`.

 If you generate the 7z package, you can run it directly by extracting to a directory, and calling `./deezer-desktop` from there.